bradshjg/gunicorn-django-wide-events/README.md

 * `timeout` - the worker process timed out before returning a response
   - timeout events include a `timeout_loc`/`timeout_cause_loc`

-Additionally, a `saturation_metrics` event will be emitted regularly emitted separate from requests.
+Additionally, a `saturation_metrics` event will be emitted at an interval.

 ## Example logs